Plug-and-Play Benchmarking of Reinforcement Learning Algorithms for Large-Scale Flow Control: Limitations and Future Work

 \section{Limitations and Future Work}

 While \benchmark{} provides a unified and extensible platform for studying RL for AFC, limitations remain.
 First, the current evaluation is based on a limited number of random seeds due to the substantial computational cost associated with CFD simulations.
 As a result, the statistical robustness of the results is still limited when it comes to comparisons between algorithms.
 Second, \benchmark{} currently requires a CUDA-enabled GPU for fast simulation, as the underlying solver depends on custom CUDA kernels.
 Although installation is simplified through pre-built wheels, CPU-only execution is not yet supported.
-Third, despite full differentiability of \benchmark{}, we focus on model-free RL and only demonstrate D-MPC leveraging reward gradients as a proof of concept.
+Third, despite full differentiability of \benchmark{}, we focus on RL and only demonstrate DPC leveraging reward gradients on a subset of environments.
 Systematic comparisons with other differentiable control approaches are not included.
 Finally, baseline algorithms are evaluated using standard hyperparameters from off-the-shelf libraries, which promotes comparability but may not reflect each algorithm’s optimal performance.
 Overall, these limitations stem from computational and practical considerations rather than inherent constraints of \benchmark{}.

 Several directions offer potential for extending \benchmark{} and broadening its utility and scope.
 First, increasing the number of random seeds used during training and evaluation will improve the statistical robustness of the reported baseline results.
-Additionally, evaluating gradient-based methods, e.g., DPC~\citep{drgona-jpc22} and differentiable RL~\cite{xu-iclr22,xing-iclr25}, where the latter combines gradient-based control with classical RL, is a natural next step.
+Expanding the DPC experiments to more complex 3D environments is a promising future direction for gradient-based learning.
+Additionally, evaluating differentiable RL~\cite{xu-iclr22,xing-iclr25}, that combines gradient-based control with classical RL, is a natural next step.
 Expanding the set of environments to cover additional geometries and physical regimes would provide a more comprehensive assessment of control strategies across diverse flow configurations.
 Beyond incompressible Navier–Stokes, we also plan to extend \benchmark{} to magnetohydrodynamic~(MHD) flows, enabling the study of control in electrically conducting fluids (e.g., in fusion-relevant settings).
 Finally, we intend to add progressively more challenging environments as control methods advance to keep the benchmark aligned with the state of the art.